bytebase/bytebase.com-old/content/blog/how-to-cross-compile-with-cgo-use-goreleaser-and-github-action.md

 So why do we need this here?
 You may have noticed that we have specified four target platforms in the GoReleaser configuration file.
 ![target-platforms](/static/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo/target-platforms.webp)

-Our build environment is Ubuntu x64 on GitHub Action.
+Our build environment is Ubuntu x64 on GitHub Actions.
 Before turning on CGO, we only need to handle the parameters for cross-platform Go compilation.
 And this step is handled by the Go compiler and GoReleaser.
 But after CGO is introduced, we also need to compile C/C++ code, so we need the corresponding C/C++ cross-compilation toolchain.

 In other words, we may need four compilation toolchains for the target platform.
 Fortunately,  goreleaser-cross supports them all.
 ![goreleaser-cross-supported-platforms](/static/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo/goreleaser-cross-supported-platforms.webp)